Agoric/documentation/main/zoe/guide/README.md

    contract, from which I can get the results of my offer, the payouts, etc.
 3. The result of processing my offer is an invitation for my counterparty.
    I send you that invitation to participate in this contract instance.
-4. You inspect the invitation and verify it was created using the `atomicSwap` contract code.
+4. You inspect the invitation and verify it was created by the `atomicSwap` contract code.
 5. You use your invitation to make your offer (offering five wool for three bricks) with Zoe, making a matching offer.
 You get your own seat